featurevisor/featurevisor/docs/use-cases/microfrontends.md

 # ...
 ```

-This will make sure when `userId` attribute's value is available, it will be used for bucketing.
+This will make sure when `userId` attribute is passed for evaluation to the SDK, it will be used for bucketing.
 Otherwise, it will fall back to `deviceId`.

 ## Review and approval workflow